History of the Soviet Union (1927–1953): Ethnic policies

+because of their possible connections to countries hostile to the USSR and fear of disloyalty in case of an invasion.

 Great Purge

 As this process unfolded, Stalin consolidated near-absolute power by destroying the potential opposition.
 In 1936–1938, about three quarters of a million Soviets were executed, and more than a million others were sentenced to lengthy terms in harsh labour camps.
 Stalin's Great Terror ravaged the ranks of factory directors and engineers, and removed most of the senior officers in the Army.
 The pretext was the 1934 assassination of Sergei Kirov (which many suspect Stalin of having planned, although there is no evidence for this).
 Nearly all the old pre-1918 Bolsheviks were purged.
 Trotsky was expelled from the party in 1927, exiled to Kazakhstan in 1928, expelled from the USSR in 1929, and assassinated in 1940.
 Stalin used the purges to politically and physically destroy his other formal rivals (and former allies) accusing Grigory Zinoviev and Lev Kamenev of being behind Kirov's assassination and planning to overthrow Stalin.
 Ultimately, the people arrested were tortured and forced to confess to being spies and saboteurs, and quickly convicted and executed.

 Several show trials were held in Moscow, to serve as examples for the trials that local courts were expected to carry out elsewhere in the country.
 There were four key trials from 1936 to 1938, The Trial of the Sixteen was the first (December 1936); then the Trial of the Seventeen (January 1937); then the trial of Red Army generals, including Marshal Mikhail Tukhachevsky (June 1937); and finally the Trial of the Twenty One (including Bukharin) in March 1938.
 During these, the defendants typically confessed to sabotage, spying, counter-revolution, and conspiring with Germany and Japan to invade and partition the Soviet Union.
 The initial trials in 1935–1936 were carried out by the OGPU under Genrikh Yagoda.
 In turn the prosecutors were tried and executed.
 The secret police were renamed the NKVD and control given to Nikolai Yezhov, known as the "Bloody Dwarf".